Aletheia-Praxis/reword_commits-auxiliary_tool/README.md

 The main goal of this script is to offer a user-friendly interface for an otherwise complex Git operation: interactively rebasing commits to change their messages.
 It guides the user through the process, from selecting which commits to reword to handling potential pauses during the rebase.

+## Prerequisites

+*   Git installed on your system.
+*   A basic understanding of Git commands.

 ## Options

 *   `-h`, `--help`: Show the help message and exit.